bureado/awesome-software-supply-chain-security/README.md

 Using this lens we can identify a large group of "subjects" (dependencies), distinct categories of "facts" (licenses or vulnerabilities) and the specific role of identity, provenance and build systems.
 This is the rationale behind the current headings, which are expected to evolve with the domain.

-## Dependency management
+## Dependency intelligence

 > This section includes: package management, library management, dependency management, vendored dependency management, by-hash searches, package, library and dependency naming, library behavior labeling, library publishing, registries and repositories, publishing gates and scans, dependency lifecycle.

-* **TODO**: dereference the excellent starting point from [awesome-devsecops](https://github.com/TaptuIT/awesome-devsecops#dependency-management)
-  * Possibly also the [containers](https://github.com/TaptuIT/awesome-devsecops#containers) section
-  * Also the containers section of [awesome-static-analysis](https://github.com/analysis-tools-dev/static-analysis/#containers) and the [security](https://github.com/analysis-tools-dev/static-analysis/#securitysast) one
-  * On containers, also [awesome-linux-containers](https://github.com/Friz-zy/awesome-linux-containers#security) and the `kubernetes` section in [awesome-cybersecurity-blueteam](https://github.com/fabacab/awesome-cybersecurity-blueteam#kubernetes)
-* Online services that help understand what a specific dependency _is_ (usually feeding it a package identifier, such as `purl`, CPE or another form of `ecosystem:name:version`, or alternatively via hash):
+* Online services that help understand what a specific dependency _is_, or at least whether it's known (usually feeding it a package identifier, such as `purl`, CPE or another form of `ecosystem:name:version`, or alternatively via hash):
   * [NSRL](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/about-nsrl/library-contents): hashes for [COTS software](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/about-nsrl/library-contents), well-integrated in tooling from [sleuthkit/hfind](http://manpages.ubuntu.com/manpages/bionic/man1/hfind.1.html) to [nsrllookup](https://github.com/rjhansen/nsrllookup)
   * A source that can be queried via a public API (HTTP and DNS!) and can be more open source-aware is [CIRCL hashlookup](https://www.circl.lu/services/hashlookup/)
   * [Repology](https://repology.org/) has legendary coverage for Linux packages across multiple distribution; its [repology-updater](https://github.com/repology/repology-updater) and other infrastructure pieces are open source.
 It provides an updater for [WikiData](https://github.com/repology/repology-wikidata-bot) which also has properties of interest for the supply chain security domain.